Asian American activism: Filipino

 As immigrants, Filipinos also encountered rampant prejudice and discrimination in the United States.
 However, their experience was a little bit different from other Asians since they were allowed to be in the U.S., despite not as citizens.
 This is largely due to the U.S. colonization of the Philippines following the end of the Spanish-American War in 1901.
 Many Filipinos migrated to the mainland U.S. in search for economic opportunities, but they were relegated to the most low-ranking and most exploitable jobs.
 Deemed as uncivilized savages, they faced unequal treatment at work.

 Trapped in what Manuel Buaken described as "a pit of economic slavery," Filipino workers started to organize collectively against labor exploitation and poor working and living conditions.
 The first Filipino American labor organization, Anak ng Bukid, or Children of the Farm, was created in 1928 in Stockton, California, and the first Filipino strike took place in Watsonville two years later.
-By 1930s, numerous Filipino labor unions emerged, including the Filipino Labor Union, which specifically called for higher wages, union recognition and improved working conditions.
+By the 1930s, numerous Filipino labor unions emerged, including the Filipino Labor Union, which specifically called for higher wages, union recognition and improved working conditions.
 The labor movement did not achieve its first major success until 1939, after the establishment of the independent, all-Filipino union Filipino Agricultural Laborers Association (FALA) which aimed to unite Filipinos around the common goals of economic security and fighting against discrimination.
 The farm owners eventually agreed to most of the union's demands as a result of the strike of all asparagus workers during the peak of the profitable asparagus season.

 Besides labor movement in the U.S., Filipino Americans were also heavily involved in the homeland politics like their Korean peers.
 Because of their status as colonized subjects, Philippine nationals held no political rights in the United States and could not vote or participate in U.S. politics.
 While Filipino men gained the right to vote in local Filipino elections in 1907, Filipina women did not gain the same rights until 1937.
 To advocate for Philippine independence, a group of Filipino politicians and their wives visited President Warren G. Harding in 1922.
 The wives of these delegates were led by Sofia de Veyra and were advocating not only for independence from the United States but also for suffrage rights in the Philippines.
 Through alliances with mainland American suffragists, Filipina activists organized a trans-Pacific suffragist movement and campaigned against imperialism.
 Although not much is known about this delegation, the women would spend decades advocating for their right to vote and other human rights causes.